 READ THIS to learn more about the enemies of stored food.
 By the way, these enemies affect food in emergency kits, too.

-3. Try a few new varieties of food from companies like Emergency Essentials, but first, buy the smallest containers possible for a taste test.
+3. Try a few new varieties of food from companies like Thrive Life, but first, buy the smallest containers possible for a taste test.
 With each purchase, check for flavor, fresh-looking color, and then use that food in multiple ways to see if it’s a good fit for you.
 My family loves freeze-dried corn and I buy it, knowing that we can use it in chowders, stew, my Mexican rice recipe, and a whole lot more.
 The more versatile a food is, the more value it has.

 NEW TO FOOD STORAGE?
 Read my tips for placing your first order with a food storage company here.